ibm-cloud-docs/EventStreams/restricting_access_enterprise.md

 If required, you can use network type or context-based restrictions to restrict the network connectivity as follows:

 Network type
 :   {{site.data.keyword.Bluemix_notm}} offers both private and public networking.
-If your workload is running entirely within the {{site.data.keyword.Bluemix_notm}}, and public access to the service is not required, {{site.data.keyword.messagehub}} instances can instead be configured to only be accessible over the {{site.data.keyword.Bluemix_notm}} private network.
+If your workload is running entirely within the {{site.data.keyword.Bluemix_notm}}, and public access to the service is not required, {{site.data.keyword.messagehub}} instances can instead be configured to be accessible only over the {{site.data.keyword.Bluemix_notm}} private network.
 This offers increased isolation and does not incur the egress bandwidth charges associated with public traffic.
 Instances can also be configured to be accessible over both the {{site.data.keyword.Bluemix_notm}} public and private networks, where your workload can use the most appropriate interface for its location.
 You can find further information about private networking at [Virtual routing and forwarding on IBM Cloud](/docs/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud){: external}.

 Context-based restrictions (CBR)
 :   You can define access rules that limit the network locations that connections are accepted from.
 For example, network type, IP ranges, VPC, or other services.
-For more information, see [What are context-based restrictions?](/docs/account?topic=account-context-restrictions-whatis){: external}
+For more information, see [What are context-based restrictions](/docs/account?topic=account-context-restrictions-whatis).{: external}

 :   Auditing events for context-based restrictions are published under context-based restrictions {{site.data.keyword.at_full_notm}} events [Context-based restrictions rules events](/docs/activity-tracker?topic=activity-tracker-events_context_based#restriction_rules_events){: external}.
 Activity Tracker events related to CBR enforcement are unavailable on private endpoints.